 For coding purposes, terms that reflect medication errors are grouped in the High Level Group Term (HLGT) Medication errors and other product use errors and issues (from MedDRA Version 20.0 onwards).
 However, terms located elsewhere in the MedDRA hierarchy can also be used to code cases describing medication errors.
 To aid data retrieval of the widely dispersed coding terms, the Standardised MedDRA Query (SMQ) Medication errors was developed, with a narrow and a broad scope, as a tool for standardised retrieval of suspected medication error cases.

-The HLGT Medication errors and other product use errors and issues contains numerous Preferred Terms (PTs):
+The HLGT Medication errors and other product use errors and issues contains numerous terms:

-Types of errors (e.g., PT Wrong drug),
+Types of errors (e.g., LLT Wrong drug),

-Terms combining the type of error with a stage of the medication use system (e.g., PT Drug prescribing error)
+Terms combining the type of error with a stage of the medication use system (e.g., LLT Wrong drug prescribed)

 Describing the potential for error